-Facings are used to finish many garment edges, at necklines, armholes, waistlines, and other openings.
+Facings finish many garment edges at necklines, armholes, waistlines, and other openings.
 A properly installed facing doesn’t show on the garment’s exterior.
 To ensure the facing stays inside the garment, understitch it.

 Threads’ seamstress Norma Bucko demonstrates her favorite method for understitching along a curved edge, such as a neckline.
-Her technique focuses on keeping the fabric layers—the garment, facing, and both seam allowances—in a particular configuration as you sew, so the desired edge shape is secured.
+Her technique focuses on keeping the fabric layers—the garment, facing, and both seam allowances—in a particular configuration as you sew, to secure the desired edge shape.

 Prepare the allowances